-Often overshadowed by the more well known Northside neighborhoods of Bellevue and Ginter Park, Sherwood Park is a hidden gem.
-The area is filled with charming, mostly brick homes along sleepy, tree-lined streets.
-The adjacent historic campuses of Union Presbyterian Seminary and Veritas School also contribute to the neighborhood’s appeal.
-Its borders are formed by Westwood Avenue to the North, Brook Road to the East, Interstates 64/95 to the South and Hermitage Road to the West.
+Sherwood Park, although often overlooked in favor of the more renowned Northside neighborhoods like Bellevue and Ginter Park, is a true hidden gem.
+This neighborhood exudes charm, featuring mostly brick homes nestled along tranquil, tree-lined streets.
+Adding to its allure are the historic campuses of Union Presbyterian Seminary and Veritas School, which enhance the neighborhood’s appeal.
+Sherwood Park is bounded by Westwood Avenue to the north, Brook Road to the east, Interstates 64/95 to the south, and Hermitage Road to the west.

-Sherwood Park (like other Northside neighborhoods Ginter Park, Laburnum Park and Bellevue) was originally conceived in the late 1800s as a streetcar community by well-known and accomplished Richmond businessman, Lewis Ginter.
-Ginter hired renowned landscape architect Frederick Law Olmstead, Sr. to design the neighborhood but, sadly, times changed and other forces watered down Olmstead’s vision before it could be fully realized.
-However, another decision Ginter made did turn out to be very significant and meaningful to Sherwood Park and Ginter Park — he convinced Union Theological Seminary to the move to the area by donating 11 acres of land for a new campus.
-Union began construction of the campus in the mid 1890s.
-It now stands as a beautiful example of Tudor Revival architecture and one of the most recognizable historic properties in Richmond.
+Sherwood Park, much like its Northside counterparts Ginter Park, Laburnum Park, and Bellevue, had its origins in the late 1800s as a streetcar community, thanks to the vision of the renowned Richmond businessman, Lewis Ginter.
+Ginter enlisted the services of the esteemed landscape architect Frederick Law Olmsted, Sr., to design the neighborhood.
+Regrettably, circumstances changed, and other influences diluted Olmsted’s original vision before it could be fully realized.
+However, Ginter did make another significant and enduring decision that had a profound impact on both Sherwood Park and Ginter Park.
+He successfully persuaded Union Theological Seminary to relocate to the area by generously donating 11 acres of land for a new campus.
+Construction of the campus commenced in the mid-1890s, and today, it stands as a magnificent example of Tudor Revival architecture, representing one of Richmond’s most iconic historic properties.

-Ginter’s focus shifted from Sherwood Park to Ginter Park over time as he saw more potential in the growing interest of more affluent families in the Ginter Park development.
-Still, some lots in Sherwood were sold prior to 1900 but residential development did not begin in earnest until the mid 1920s.
-The first home was completed in 1929.
-As more outside forces such as the Great Depression and the construction of the Richmond-Petersburg Turnpike further slowed progress, the bulk of the homes were built between 1930 and 1960.
+Over time, Lewis Ginter’s attention shifted from Sherwood Park to Ginter Park as he recognized the growing interest of more affluent families in the Ginter Park development.
+Nevertheless, some lots in Sherwood Park were sold before 1900, but the residential development in this area did not truly kick off until the mid-1920s.
+It wasn’t until 1929 that the first home was completed, and the pace of development was further hindered by external factors like the Great Depression and the construction of the Richmond-Petersburg Turnpike.
+Consequently, the majority of homes in Sherwood Park were constructed between 1930 and 1960.

 Things to do and see nearby: